powshayneAI/python-challenge-1/README.md

  For challenge one we took a source code from one of our in class exercises that printed out/let us cycle through a menu that had four different sub-menus.

- - Snacks
+ - Quick-Grabs
- - Meals
+ - Shev-Meals
- - Drinks
+ - Shev-Bevs
- - Desserts
+ - Shev-Sweets

  With this pre-established code we were to follow directions that would build a program to allow the user to orderr as many items from the menu as they would